adamkicklighter/ML_Recommender_Systems/README.md

 # ML_Recommender_Systems
 Comparing machine learning methods in heterogeneous graph recommender systems

+## Project Overview

+This project compares two approaches in formulating a Graph Learning Recommender System to make predictions on unseen nodes in a heterogeneous graph and determine the superior method in an experiment on benchmark data.
+The first approach will apply an extension of the GraphSAGE family of algorithms to make predictions based on low-dimensional link embeddings of the graph structure.
+The second approach will use a matrix of one-hot encoded features to create unique vectors for user-item combinations and then predict user ratings as node attributes via a feed forward multilayer perceptron.
+Given that a multilayer perceptron with at least one hidden layer can universally approximate any measurable function, can an MLP regressor (with appropriate feature engineering) perform comparably to an implementation of the
+GraphSAGE family?
+Comparing these two models will illustrate which best solves the simultaneous issue of handling dynamically evolving large graphs and handling cold-start data points in a network

 ## References

 - [Wang et al., 2021] Shoujin Wang, Liang Hu, Yan Wang, et al. Graph Learning based Recommender Systems: A